drsotayo/iowa-house-prices-prediction/README.md

 ## Project overview and details

 - Developed a tool to predict house prices in Iowa to help investors, real-estate professionals and potential house owners.
-- Initial explored dataset to get an insight into the properties.
+- Initial explored dataset to get an insight into their properties.
 - Optimised Decision Tree models (at multiple lead nodes) and Random Forest models to get the best model and lowest Mean Absolute Error (MAE).
-- Trained and validated the models on training and test dataset to evaluate accuracy.
+- Trained and validated the models on training and test dataset respectively to evaluate their accuracy.

 ## Metrics
-Validation MAE when not specifying max_leaf_nodes: 29,653
+Validation MAE when not specifying max_leaf_nodes for Decision Tree: 29,653

-Validation MAE for best value of max_leaf_nodes: 27,283
+Validation MAE for best value of max_leaf_nodes for Decision Tree: 27,283

 Validation MAE for Random Forest Model: 21,857